-BBH Luxembourg's minimum regulatory capital requirement is estimated to be 11%.
+BBH Luxembourg's minimum regulatory capital requirement is calculated to be 11%.
 Corresponding to an 8% minimum requirement, an additional conservation buffer of 2.5% and a countercyclical buffer of 0.5% on Luxembourg exposures).
 BBH Luxembourg's internal capital planning includes an additional capital buffer of 3% to the minimum regulatory capital requirement, bringing the internal target capital ratio to 14%.
-The Minimum Requirement for own funds and Eligible Liabilities for 2022 amounts to 16.23%, with the additional countercyclical and conservation buffers requirements reaching 19.23%.
-BBH Luxembourg's internal MREL requirement is set at 21.75% for 2022.
+The Minimum Requirement for own funds and Eligible Liabilities for 2024 amounts to 18.50%, with the additional countercyclical and conservation buffers requirements reaching 21.50%.
+BBH Luxembourg's internal MREL requirement is set at 23%.